-- (6) total annual quantity of recovered tar, expressed in tonnes (t). - (g) Report the - total annual quantity of CO2 emissions from green coke calcination, expressed in tonnes (t); - (2) total annual quantity of CO2 emissions from coke dust, expressed in tonnes (t); - (3) total annual quantity of green coke consumption, expressed in tonnes (t); - (4) total annual quantity of calcinated coke production, expressed in tonnes (t); - (5) total annual quantity of under-calcinated coke production, expressed in tonnes (t); - (6) annual water content in green coke, expressed in kilograms of H2O/kilograms of green coke; - (7) annual volatile materials content in green coke, expressed in kilograms of volatile materials/kilograms of green coke; - (8) annual sulphur content in green coke, expressed in kilograms of S/kilograms of green coke; and - (9) annual sulphur content in calcinated coke, expressed in kilograms of S/kilograms of calcinated coke. - (h) Report the - (1) total annual quantity of CF4 emissions from anode effects, expressed in tonnes (t); - (2) annual slope, if using the slope method, by a series of pots, expressed in tonnes of CF4/tonnes of liquid aluminium/anode effect minute/potday/year; - (3) annual anode effect duration, if using the slope method, expressed in anode effect minutes/pot-day calculated per year and obtained by multiplying the anode effects frequency, in number of anode effects per pot-day, by the average duration of anode effects in minutes; - (4) overvoltage coefficient, if using the overvoltage coefficient method, expressed in tonnes of CF4/tonnes of liquid aluminium/millivolt; - (5) annual anode effect overvoltages, if using the overvoltage coefficient method, expressed in millivolts/pot; - (6) current efficiency of the aluminium production process, if using the overvoltage coefficient method, expressed as a fraction; and - (7) method used to determine the quantities reported under paragraph (a).
+- (1) total annual quantity of CO2 emissions from green coke calcination, expressed in tonnes (t); - (2) total annual quantity of CO2 emissions from coke dust, expressed in tonnes (t); - (3) total annual quantity of green coke consumption, expressed in tonnes (t); - (4) total annual quantity of calcinated coke production, expressed in tonnes (t); - (5) total annual quantity of under-calcinated coke production, expressed in tonnes (t); - (6) annual water content in green coke, expressed in kilograms of H2O/kilograms of green coke; - (7) annual volatile materials content in green coke, expressed in kilograms of volatile materials/kilograms of green coke; - (8) annual sulphur content in green coke, expressed in kilograms of S/kilograms of green coke; and - (9) annual sulphur content in calcinated coke, expressed in kilograms of S/kilograms of calcinated coke.

+(h) Report the

+- (1) total annual quantity of CF4 emissions from anode effects, expressed in tonnes (t); - (2) annual slope, if using the slope method, by a series of pots, expressed in tonnes of CF4/tonnes of liquid aluminium/anode effect minute/potday/year; - (3) annual anode effect duration, if using the slope method, expressed in anode effect minutes/pot-day calculated per year and obtained by multiplying the anode effects frequency, in number of anode effects per pot-day, by the average duration of anode effects in minutes; - (4) overvoltage coefficient, if using the overvoltage coefficient method, expressed in tonnes of CF4/tonnes of liquid aluminium/millivolt; - (5) annual anode effect overvoltages, if using the overvoltage coefficient method, expressed in millivolts/pot; - (6) current efficiency of the aluminium production process, if using the overvoltage coefficient method, expressed as a fraction; and - (7) method used to determine the quantities reported under paragraph (a).

-- (i) Report the - (1) total annual quantity of C_2F_6 emissions, expressed in tonnes (t); and - (2) weight fraction of C2F6 to CF4 or selected from Table 5-2, expressed in kilograms of C2F6/kilograms of CF4. - (j) Report the total annual quantity of emissions from SF6 used as a cover gas, expressed in tonnes (t). - (k) Report the total annual quantity of liquid aluminium production, expressed in tonnes (t).
+(i) Report the

+- (1) total annual quantity of C2F6 emissions, expressed in tonnes (t); and - (2) weight fraction of C2F6 to CF4 or selected from Table 5-2, expressed in kilograms of C2F6/kilograms of CF4. - (j) Report the total annual quantity of emissions from SF6 used as a cover gas, expressed in tonnes (t). - (k) Report the total annual quantity of liquid aluminium production, expressed in tonnes (t).

-- (a) Quantify emissions using the GGQM in section 5A of the GGQR. - (b) Any person subject to this method who operates a facility with stacks monitored by CEMS may use the annual emissions data from CEMS to report the emissions under sections ON.72(a) to (f).
+- (a) Quantify emissions using the GGQM in section 5A of the GGQR.
+If the OBPSR applies to the covered facility, any references in the GGQR to methods under the OBPSR are considered to be part of the sections of the GGQR referenced in this section. - (b) Any person subject to this method who operates a facility with stacks monitored by CEMS may use the annual emissions data from CEMS to report the emissions under sections ON.72(a) to (f).
 This shall not include the emissions information specified for CEMS in ON.20.
 The person shall indicate where CEMS is being used to calculate emissions.